alisabondar/QA-service/README.md

 Deployed the microservice with two AWS EC2 instances alongside Nginx as a load balancer, resulting in a remarkable 91% improvement in response time and a 0% error rate during stress testing.

 ## Dataset
+Over one million entries for all three datasets: questions, answers, and photos.

 ## Tech Stack
 [![Node][Node.js]][Node-url]